swapnilshelar/Simple_Poker_Program/README.md

 # Simple_Poker_Program
  (Note : This assignment can be done in Java.
 Html is not reuqired.
 You can show output in console.)
 Assume-
 No betting is involved.
-One Game just decides winner , we can play N number of rounds.
+One Game just decides winner ,we can play N number of rounds.
-Card Priority is [A, King, Queen, Jack, 10,9 ,8,7,6,5,4,3,2] All color has same priority.
+Card Priority is [A, King, Queen, Jack, 10,9 ,8,7,6,5,4,3,2]. all color has same priority.

 Inputs
 Number of players

  Mode ( Game will have few below Modes to play)
-     Normal - Normal rules
+     1.Normal - Normal rules
-     Any Card Joker (Player can assume any card as Joker and makes best combination) Low Card Joker (Player needs to treat lowest card as Joker) High Card Joker (Player needs to treat high card as Joker)
+     2.Any Card Joker (Player can assume any card as Joker and makes best combination) 3.Low Card Joker (Player needs to treat lowest card as Joker) 4.High Card Joker (Player needs to treat high card as Joker)

 Function